We Analyzed the Future Direction of Greenpro Capital Corp. (GRNQ), Here is What We Found

 Greenpro Capital Corp.
-(NASDAQ:GRNQ) went up by 3.02% from its latest closing price compared to the recent 1-year high of $4.15.
-The company’s stock price has collected -5.21% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that GreenPro Awarded by SME Association of Malaysia for the Contribution in National Digital Transformation
+(NASDAQ:GRNQ) went down by -13.10% from its latest closing price compared to the recent 1-year high of $4.15.
+The company’s stock price has collected -4.91% of loss in the last five trading sessions.
+Press Release reported on 03/22/21 that GreenPro Awarded by SME Association of Malaysia for the Contribution in National Digital Transformation

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.